TYPES OF BUILDINGS – AS PER NBC OF INDIA

 |KITCHEN CUM DINING||7.5M2||2.10M||2.75M|

 4. Bathroom and water closet At least one wall should abut the exterior open space.
-Should have impervious floor and wall.
+Should have an impervious floor and wall.
 Other requirements are shown in Table

 minimum requirement of bathroom and water closet